-There is very little inclusion of different sizes and different skin tones in Korean dramas and especially in the Kpop industry.
+There is very little inclusion of different sizes and skin tones in Korean dramas, especially in the Kpop industry.
 One of the few Kpop groups to break the mold was 2NE1.
 From the start, the successful Kpop girl group wanted to break the typical Korean female stereotype.
 They were able to bring a more fierce, colorful, unabashed, and just plain badass style that was a refreshing welcome to the typical Korean beauty standard groups popping up everywhere.

 “They laugh at us because we look different.
 We laugh at them because they all look the same,” CL of 2NE1.